Dhole/rust-slides/05/content.md

 ```

 ---
-## Result - `try!`
+## Result - `? operator (formerly try!)`

-- `try!` is a macro, which means it generates Rust's code at compile-time.
+- `?` is a syntax sugar over the former `try!` macro, which means it generates
+  Rust's code at compile-time.
     - This means it can actually expand to pattern matching syntax patterns.
-- The code that `try!` generates looks roughly like this:
+- The code that `?` generates looks roughly like this:

 ```rust
 macro_rules! try {